graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ```

 :::info Event Names Must Match
  Notice that the event name used in `PublishSubscriptionEvent()` is the same as the `EventName` property on the `[SubscriptionRoot]` attribute above.
-The subscription server will use the published event name to match which registered subscriptions need to receive the data being published.
+This is how the subscription server knows what published event is tied to which subscription.
+This value is case-sensitive.
 :::

 ### Subscription Event Data Source